arineng/rdap_bootstrap_server/README.md

     - [A built-in timer to download IANA files](https://github.com/arineng/rdap_bootstrap_server/issues/1).
     - A new [rdap_bootstrap_checker](./scripts/rdap_bootstrap_checker.sh) script to check the correctness of an RDAP Bootstrap service as per [RFC 7484](https://tools.ietf.org/html/rfc7484).
+* 2.0.2
+    - Updated the `default_bootstrap.json` file for the domain entry.

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher, as a Spring Boot application, or as a Docker container.
 It should build against Java 11 or higher.